Gluten-Free Chicken Noodle Soup

 Ingredient Notes

 • Parsley – I like to add fresh herbs at the end of this recipe to brighten up the soup.
-If you do not have fresh parsley, you can use fresh dill, thyme, or green onion to add flavor.
+If you don’t have fresh parsley, you can use fresh dill, thyme, or green onion to add flavor.
 Do not substitute dried parsley as it is not a 1:1 conversion.

-Step-by-Step instructions
+Step-by-Step Instructions

 For the ingredient list with measurements, full instructions, printable recipe, and additional notes, please scroll down to the recipe card.